shonn2nd/themetalab/content/authors/admin/_index.md

   - Principal Investigators
 ---

 Dr. Shonn Cheng received his Ph.D. in Educational Studies at The Ohio State University (USA) in summer 2019.
 Thereafter, he pursued one-year postdoctoral training at Virginia Commonwealth University (USA).
 During 2020-2022, he worked as an Assistant Professor in the Department of Instructional Systems Design and Technology at Sam Houston State University (USA).
-Currently, Dr. Cheng is an Assistant Professor in the Graduate Institute of Technological and Vocational Education at National Taipei University of Technology (Taiwan) and the Director of the META Lab.
+Currently, Dr. Cheng is an Assistant Professor in the Graduate Institute of Technological and Vocational Education at National Taipei University of Technology (Taiwan) and the Director of the Special Forces 209 (SF209).